 Project Summary: The Commitment to Success Program will provide multidisciplinary, evidence-based, trauma-informed, and culturally responsive programming for up to 16 male youth, ages 14 to 25, who are impacted by the realignment of the Department of Juvenile Justice.
 Funding will be used to purchase a gang curriculum and to train a contracted licensed mental health provider in Dr. Bruce Perry's Neurosequential Model of Therapeutics.
 Funding will also be used to increase security and to create a home-like environment within the existing Juvenile Hall facility.
 Enhanced security fencing will be installed to make full use of an existing outdoor space for vocational training programs and recreation.
-The personal living spaces and programming rooms will be installed for youth to store personal belongings.
+The personal living spaces and programming rooms will be updated with warm, soothing paint colors and comfortable furniture.
+Lockers will be installed for youth to store personal belongings.
 New mattresses and weighted blankets will be purchased to improve sleep quality.

-Applicant: Colusa Grant requested: \$47,086 County size: Small and other youth within the facilities.
+Applicant: Colusa

+Project Summary: Effective July 1, 2021, the Department of Juvenile Justice will close intake to most youth which creates a great responsibility for counties to enhance housing, programming, and treatment of these youth.
+This population of youth tend to be more sophisticated, commit crimes of greater severity, and present higher risk to the community and other youth within the facilities.
 The Tri-County Infrastructure Project (TCIP) will utilize an existing Secure Housing Unit (SHU) to house these long term "Secure Track" youth separate from the general population.
 The SHU facility has been vacant for an extended period of time and needs to be updated in order to provide a trauma informed space where these youth can thrive and be reintegrated into the community.
 Our intention is to utilize these grant funds to complete the updates to the SHU facility.